linmeishang/docker-mindstep/README.md

 ```

 ## Step 2: Build docker image using this repository.
-Make sure your current working directory is DockerMindStep.
+Make sure your current working directory is "docker-mindstep", where the Dockerfile is directly located.
 ```
 docker build .
 ```